Gallifantjack/jg-website/README.md

 ## Phase 1

 - Home page

+  - finalise text
-  - Hero image
+  - finalise images
-    - ?
-Tedx image vs vid

 - About
-    - change to more topic focussed squares/tabs
-  - Featured Research
-    - TEDx video

-- About
-  - add image
-  - change resources name to about
-  - add MSc etc vs timeline
-  - consider timeline for main page? like karpathy
+  - consider timeline for about page? like karpathy
+  - currently removed and moved most to home page

 - Projects

   - make videos for projects
   - add thumbnails square

 - navbar

   - Logo
   - google scholar / linked in / git

-#### Phase 2
 - Search
   - See if can filter what is searched
   - If not, then remove all unnecessary links so search is not screwed up
 - Footer
   - add made using vercel tss next js etc
   - sort columns